pitkauff/EDAV-Tutorial/README.md

 Here, routes that have the same start and end point are simply shown as a dot.
 Unfortuntely, this is the best we can do with the given data when it comes to plotting the routes.
 Since we have no location data for the actual trip, we can only plot the start and end locations.

-Let's now take a look at which stations are most used (as both start and end stations) during different segments of the day
+Let's now take a look at which stations are most used (as both start and end stations) during different segments of the day.
+Since ggmap is part of the Grammar of Graphics set of packages, we can easily apply "fact-wrap" as we would for any other ggplot.

 ```r
 # Create a new dataset that contains a row for each start station and each end station